vinaygoel/ars-workshop/README.md

 cat /ars-data/results/domain-graph/part* | ./bin/generate-gexf.py > /ars-data/results/domain-graph.gexf
 ```

-## Jupyter Notebooks
+### Exercise-9: Analyze WAT data using Jupyter Notebooks ###

-You can also analyze ARS data with Python by accessing the [Jupyter](http://jupyter.org/) [notebook dashboard](http://localhost:8888/) on your browser.
-In the dashboard, navigate to the `/ars-workshop/notebooks/` folder and open your notebook of choice.
-The datasets will be available under `/ars-data`
+You can analyze ARS data with Python by accessing the [Jupyter](http://jupyter.org/) [notebook dashboard](http://localhost:8888/) on your browser.
+In the dashboard, navigate to the `/ars-workshop/notebooks/` folder and open the `WAT-Analysis.ipynb` notebook.
+The WAT datasets will be available under `/ars-data/`

+When done with the exercises, type in `exit` in the terminal.